When to grow cauliflower in central Texas?

 How to choose cauliflower seeds?

-When choosing cauliflower, or any cool-season, look for heat resistance and slow bolting varieties.
-This will give you some insurance no matter the weather.
+When choosing cauliflower, or any cool-season crop, look for heat resistance and slow bolting varieties for some insurance.
 Some well-known varieties are Snow Crown and Amazing.

 When to start seeds?